Martynas-Klimas/3D-Movement/README.md

 A 3D first person game with movement/physics mechanics.

 ### TODO:
--create level
+- Create level

--add weapons:
+- Add weapons (basics done):

--so far added pistol and rifle.
+- so far added pistol and rifle.
 Maybe search for a better muzzle flash later.
-Now weapon switch and enemies.
+Now weapon switch. (done)

--add enemies
+- Add enemies:
+- NavMesh, different states - patrolling, attacking, idle.
+Enemy vision, shooting, vfx.

+- create a main game idea and decide on the theme to prevent feature creep and artstyle inconsistencies. (so far its supposed to be a shooter with hookshot movement mechanics).
+- create sound design

 ### Changelog
+2025-02-08

+Weapon switch now works properly.

 2025-02-07

 Added rifle reload, muzzle flash vfx.
 Created a primary abstract gun class and two child classes - pistol and rifle for different shooting mechanics.